Blog: Watch Mainsprings

 The mainspring is the power source for the watch movement.
 It is a spiral strip of metal contained in a circular enclosure called the barrel.
 The outer end of the mainspring is hooked to the inner wall of the barrel.
 The inner end of the spring is hooked onto the arbor, a shaft around which the barrel can turn, or which can turn inside the barrel.
 By turning the arbor or the barrel the spring can be wound up, storing the energy that makes the watch run.

 In English the part that the spring hooks onto seems to have always been called the arbor.
 Strictly speaking an arbor is simply a shaft or axle.
 The barrel arbor is made larger in diameter where the mainspring hooks onto it so that the spring is not bent too tightly at its inner end.
 This larger diameter element does not have to be made as part of the barrel arbor; it can be made as a separate part so it is sometimes called the arbor collet to distinguish it from the arbor itself.
-In Swiss French this is called the ‘bonde’, which literally translates as bung or plug but would in engineering terms be called a boss.
+In Swiss French this is called the ‘bonde’, which literally translates as bung or plug but would in engineering terms be called a boss or hub.

 In watches with "going barrels" the barrel has teeth on its outside that drive the pinion of the centre wheel.
 To wind the mainspring the arbor is turned so that the spring is wound around the arbor.
 In watches with fusees the outside of the barrel is smooth and one end of the fusee chain is hooked onto it.
 Teeth on the bottom of the fusee drive the centre wheel.
 As the watch runs and the fusee turns, the chain is drawn off the fusee onto the barrel.
 To wind the watch the fusee is turned, drawing the chain back and making the barrel rotate about its arbor, which is fixed, which winds the mainspring.
 In watches with "motor barrels" the arbor drives the centre wheel and the barrel is turned to wind the spring.